iriven/PhpFormGenerator/README.md

 [![Code Intelligence Status](https://scrutinizer-ci.com/g/iriven/PhpFormGenerator/badges/code-intelligence.svg?b=master)](https://scrutinizer-ci.com/code-intelligence)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/iriven/PhpFormGenerator/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/iriven/PhpFormGenerator/?branch=master)

-The Ultimate PHP Form Builder Class is developed with the following goals in mind...
+The Ultimate PHP Form Generator Class is developed with the following goals in mind...

   - promotes rapid development of HTML forms through an object-oriented PHP framework.
   - Eliminate the grunt/repetitive work of writing the html when building forms.
   - Reduce human error by using a consistent/tested utility.

-The Iriven Php FormBuilder adhere to W3C standards.
+The Iriven Php FormGenerator adhere to W3C standards.
 Give it a try and let me know what you like, hate, and think needs to be fixed.